2nd Edition! Web accessibility handbook!

 - Microsoft Word

 - Google Docs

 - Complex Images

-Check the accessibility of your content with these accessibilty checking tools!
+Check the accessibility of your content with these accessibility checking tools!

 Who's responsible for accessibility in online courses?

-Accessibility is a shared responsibility.
-Based on roles and responsibilities, this chart outlines who's responsible for accessibility of an online course.
-What roles do the instructor, Disability Services and Distance Education play in making a course accessible?
-Let's work together to make sure all students have an equal opportunity to achieve their educational goals!
+Accessibility is the shared responsibility of the instructor, Disability Services and Distance Education.
+This chart outlines who's responsible for accessibility of an online course.
+Let's work together to make sure all students have equal opportunity to achieve their educational goals.

-Online materials provided by your publisher must also be accessible.
-If the materials are not accessible, you as the instructor will need to provide an accessible, equally effective learning experience option for each inaccessible one.
-Please ask your publisher's these questions before adopting their electronic and online tools and materials.
-Questions to ask your Publisher
+Online materials provided by publishers must be accessible.
+If not, you as the instructor will need to provide an accessible, equally effective learning experience option for each inaccessible one.
+Ask your publisher these questions before adopting tools and materials: Questions to ask your Publisher.

 Get help with your content